Overview

 $ node apm_module.node.js -update

 onConnect callback.
 The constructor sets up crash handlers and the stdin IPC listener immediately — call it once at startup before doing anything else.
+For ESM, the line below becomes import ApmModule from './apm_module.node.mjs'.

 const ApmModule = require('./apm_module.node.js')